 Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help decrease snoring and, in some cases, do away with it entirely leading to a full night of uninterrupted sleep.

 And, do you apply more moisturizing products in the winter?
-That could be due to the air drying out your skin and lips, creating itchy, dull spots and cracks.
-Adding moisture from a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness often associated with the cold winter months.
+That is likely due to the air drying out your skin and lips, creating itchy, dull spots and cracks.
+Adding moisture with the help of a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that often comes along with the cold winter months.

 Save on Energy Bills

 A whole-home humidifier doesn’t just add to your health – it adds to your wallet.
 Increasing the amount of moisture in the air normally helps your home feel warmer at a lower temperature, lowering your heating bills.
 Low humidity can also decrease the efficiency of your home’s heating system.
 Air that captures more moisture can contain more heat, which means it will feel warmer.
 In turn, low humidity in your home means the air will feel cooler, causing you to have to turn up the heat more than necessary to seem comfortable.

 The dry, cool air may generate a lot of static.
 Is your family getting shocked more lately?
 A humidifier makes the air less dry and reduces your chance of being shocked at home.